seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

 # What is an interface and what are the advantages of making use of them in Java?

 A way of implementing multiple inheritance (polymorphism), interfaces only contain abstract methods and cannot be instantiated.
-Advantages include providing different implementations at runtime, the ability to inject dependencies, and polymorphismAn interface is a reference type in Java.
-It is similar to class.
+Advantages include providing different implementations at runtime, the ability to inject dependencies, and polymorphism.
+An interface is a reference type in Java.
+It is similar to a class.
 It is a collection of abstract methods.
-Interfaces are Java's way to implement multiple inheritance.
-A set of methods you can call without any knowledge of the implementation.
+Interfaces are Java's way to implement multiple inheritance, ie: A set of methods you can call without any knowledge of their implementation.

 # What is meant by “application-context?

 The ApplicationContext is the central interface within a Spring application for providing configuration information to the application.
 It is a container used for IoC(inversion of control) over beans.
-Interface, a more advanced container that is a sub-interface of BeansFactory and adds enterprise-specific functionality to it.
+The BeanFactory interface provides an advanced configuration mechanism capable of managing any type of object.
+ApplicationContext is a sub-interface of BeanFactory.
+In short, the BeanFactory provides the configuration framework and basic functionality, and the ApplicationContext adds more enterprise-specific functionality.
+The ApplicationContext is a complete superset of the BeanFactory.

 # What is the concept of a “container” and what is its lifecycle?